What Is CAR T-Cell Therapy?

 How Does CAR T-Cell Therapy Work?

-CAR T-cell therapy treatment works by adding altered T cells to a patient’s body to fight cancer.
+CAR T-cell therapy works by adding altered T cells to a patient’s body to fight cancer.
 Doctors use a process called adoptive cell therapy (ACT) to collect a patient’s cells and modify them.

 The altered T cells produce receptor proteins called chimeric antigen receptors (CAR).
 As a result, modified cells are CAR T cells.